Noah-Schoonover/add_printers_nmt/README.md

 2. Double click the _add_printers_nps.bat script.

-	This will add each printer listed in printers.cfg
+	The script will add the specified printers according to printers.cfg

 ## MORE NOTES:
 	You can copy the scripts folder into the desktop files and run the _add_printers_nps.bat script